rrwen/cookiecutter-python/{{cookiecutter.name}}/DEVELOPER.md

 1. Remove any existing versions in the `dist/` folder
 2. Build the current package distribution files in `dist/` with `setup.py sdist`
 3. Upload the package to PyPi with `twine`
+4. Your package should be available at https://pypi.org/project/{{cookiecutter.name}}

 ```
 rm -rf dist